jekyll/minima/README.md

 To separate your blog posts over multiple pages, add

 ```
+gems:
+  - jekyll-paginate
 paginate: <number-of-posts-per-page>
 ```

 to `_config.yml`.
+Then, rename your index page to `index.html` (not `index.md`) and add `layout: home` to the front matter, so that pagination runs.
 You can also change the destination path for the pagination pages by setting

 ```
 paginate_path: "/path/to/pagination/page:num/"